 Kpando even has its own professional soccer (football) team, called the Heart of Lions.

 Hohoe is about 15 minutes by taxi from Kpando.
-Hohoe is larger than Kpando with about 55K people but the former also has a rural feel.
+Hohoe is larger than Kpando with about 55K people.
+But the Hohoe also has a rural feel and is one of our volunteers’ favorite places to volunteer in Ghana.

 Most volunteers in Hohoe serve at the local community school started by our Ghana Coordinator Mary Afari.
 She is an incredibly dedicated person.
 I first met her and her family about 15 years ago.
 I’ve never met a more sincere and dedicated person helping others.
 Here is her website: https://www.gmaghana.